csjtx1021/DGBO/README.md

     emcee
     networkx

-After you installed all dependency packages, you can run this code with the default setting as:
+Once you install all dependency packages, you can run this code with the default setting as:

 $$ python DGBO.py --run=True